 In 2022, Catz published its environmental sustainability strategy setting out an ambition to achieve carbon-equivalent net zero status by 2040 and to deliver a detailed roadmap setting out how the College intends to achieve this goal.
 The strategy includes guiding principles for all future activity and sets out what the College means by environmental sustainability, why it is important, what the Catz community intends to achieve and how these goals will be delivered.
 Read the strategy.

-The strategy built upon the work started in 2020 when Catz published an investment policy (recently updated in 2023), which demonstrated a commitment to ethical and other issues of social responsibility – including working to address climate change as one of the biggest challenges that humanity has ever faced.
+The strategy built upon the work started in 2020 when Catz published an investment policy (last updated in 2023), which demonstrated a commitment to ethical and other issues of social responsibility – including working to address climate change as one of the biggest challenges that humanity has ever faced.
+The College invests via funds with ethical restrictions and uses managers with ambitious shareholder engagement goals.
+The College does not and will not hold direct investments in fossil fuel, arms, tobacco, child labour or gambling industries.

 The strategy and roadmap were developed by the Green Working Group, a group consisting of Catz students, staff and Fellows who meet regularly each term to bring environmental issues to the attention of the General Estates Committee, which reports directly to the Governing Body (the Catz Trustees).
 New students are encouraged to get involved in the Group's activities.